GooglyBlox/smtfilter/README.md

 # r/SomebodyMakeThis Post Filter

+**⚠️ Deprecated: This extension is now archived and no longer maintained.**

 A Chrome extension developed in response to [this Reddit request](https://www.reddit.com/r/SomebodyMakeThis/comments/1dpisc7/a_browser_extension_for_somebodymakethis/).
 It hides posts marked as "I made this!" without an r/SomebodyMakeThis URL in the description, preventing you from seeing posts from people promoting a product they have created rather than answering someone else's "SMT" request.

+## Deprecation Notice

+As of September 28, 2024, the moderators of r/SomebodyMakeThis have updated the subreddit rules to prevent low-effort promotion posts that this extension was designed to filter out.
+With these rule changes in place, the functionality provided by this extension is no longer necessary.
+Consequently, this project has been **archived** and is **deprecated**.
+It will no longer receive updates or support.

 ## Installation